randypitcherii/dbt_workspace/dbt/macros/stored_procedures/stored_procedures.md

-# Problems with Stored Procedures
+# Why?
+The following problems are associated with data pipelines that rely on stored procedures:
-- inconsistent style from SP to SP
+- inconsistent style from procdure to procedure
-- manual ordering
+- manual ordering of operations within and across stored procedures
 - no concurrency without advanced effort
 - painful to change or update.
 You must understand the whole pipeline to safely make a change
 - difficult to debug (errors in SP03 may be the result of code in SP01)